About Us

 Our Values

 The Church of God (Anderson, Indiana) is a global movement of people seeking to fulfill God’s mission in the world.
-We’re committed to studying the Word of God and faithfully living it out.
-We’re committed to the mission that Jesus Christ gave every believer: to make disciples of all nations (Matt 28:18–20).
+We are committed to studying the Word of God and faithfully living it out.
+We are faithful to the mission Jesus Christ gave every believer: to make disciples of all nations (Matthew 28:18–20).

-The Church of God movement appeared in the 1880s in the midst of the broader American Holiness Revival.
+The Church of God movement appeared in the 1880's in the midst of the broader American Holiness Revival.
 The pioneers of the Church of God hoped to restore a more biblical understanding and practice of what it means to be the church.
 One of our early church songs says: “The Bible is our rule of faith and Christ alone is Lord.”
-This lyric still summarizes the core belief of Church of God people.
-We have not issued any official belief statement, and we have no formal creed.
-Yet, the following statements reflect the heart of the Church of God:
+These lyrics summarize the core belief of Church of God people.
+We hold to the orthodox understanding of Scripture and extend grace for others who may not hold the same views on every topic.

 Jesus is Lord